syscallfunc/syscallfunc/README.md

 ## Hi there! 👋

 I'm **sys** — a developer and tinkerer.
 I build websites, programs and tools.
+Obsessed with old tech.

 ## Skills & Technologies